Alan-Miller/bashpro/README.md

     ```sh
     touch example.txt ; nano example.txt
     ```
     - ```&&``` runs one command after another only if the first one runs without any errors.
-For example, with the commands above, the second will only proceed if the first was successful.
+For example, with the commands below, the second will only proceed if the first was successful.
+    ```sh
+    touch example.txt ; nano example.txt
+    ```